esvm4/Google-DA-Cyclistic/Case1/Report.md

 ## How can you verify that your data is clean and ready to analyze?

 - As all steps above can also be done in Python, I can use Python to verify the results.
 The code is in the file `Clean.ipynb` in the same folder as this report.
+- About whether to keep outliners
+  - Outliers (rides < 60s or > 24hrs) that are not suitable have been fully removed.
+  - Any other outliers have been decided to be kept, because there're no reasons to eliminate them.

 # Analyse